Introduction:

 Common Causes of Memory Difficulties

-Dementia or Alzheimer’s – Progressive memory loss.
+Dementia or Alzheimer’s disease – These conditions cause progressive memory impairment.

 Common Causes of Communication Challenges